mlbrnm/mlbrnm/README.md

 ---

 ## About Me
-Lifelong technology enthusiast.
+I'm a lifelong technology enthusiast.
 I love knowing how things work, whether mechanical, biological or digital.

-Experience as a professional Bubble.io developer, including advanced functionalities such as data migration, API integration and custom JavaScript plugin development, as well as working in the healthcare and film industries.
+I have experience as a professional Bubble.io developer, including advanced functionalities such as data migration, API integration and custom JavaScript plugin development, as well as working in the healthcare and film industries.

 ---